ReDI-School/intro-java/lesson1/exercises/exercise1.md

 ## Objective
 Goal of this exercise is to get an understanding of
-* what things do you actually need do write and run a Java program (the ingredients)
+* what things do you actually need do to write and run a Java program (the ingredients)
 * what actually needs to happen so that a Java program is run?

 ## Questions